STUDY JAPANESE ONLINE WITH NATIVES HERE

 At these box office events, there are reports of male fans acting improperly with the idols.
 However, this is seen as just part of the job.

-In 2014, two members of the AKB48 and a staff member were violently attacked by a man with a handsaw.
+In 2014, two members of AKB48 and one staff member were violently attacked by a man with a saw.

 Furthermore, the limbs still have scars.
 Eventually, this attack security was increased in these types of events.
 However, this is just an extreme example.
 There are freaks everywhere.